 By Jim Curns, Piper Owner Society Organization

 I bought a new-to-me Cherokee late in 2017 to replace my beloved Cessna 150.
 As happens with most new plane purchases, the eyes get wide when considering all the goodies that can be added to the new pride and joy.
+Here’s why you should install shoulder harnesses in your Piper.

 Among those was a set of shoulder harnesses, a new engine monitor, an autopilot and an IFR GPS.
 Price and reality got in the way of most of those toys, but the true priority quickly became apparent when several friends were involved in a plane crash.